The Tripods

-The Tripods is a series of young adult novels written by John Christopher, beginning in 1967.
-The first two were the basis of a science fiction TV series, produced in the United Kingdom in the 1980s.
+The Tripods is a series of young adult science fiction novels by John Christopher.
+The series takes place in a post-apocalyptic world where humanity is enslaved by "Tripods"—gigantic three-legged walking machines piloted by an alien race later identified as the "Masters".
+The first two books were the basis of a science fiction TV series, produced in the United Kingdom in the 1980s.

 Synopsis

-The story of The Tripods is a variation on post-apocalyptic literature, wherein humanity has been enslaved by "Tripods" — gigantic three-legged walking machines, piloted by unseen alien entities (later identified as "Masters").
+The story of The Tripods is a variation on post-apocalyptic literature, wherein humanity has been enslaved by "Tripods"—gigantic three-legged walking machines, piloted by unseen alien entities (later identified as "Masters").
 Human society is largely pastoral, with few habitations larger than villages, and what little industry exists is conducted under the watchful presence of the Tripods.
-Lifestyle is reminiscent of the Middle Ages, but small artifacts from the Modern Age are still used, such as watches.
+Lifestyle is reminiscent of the Middle Ages, but small artifacts from the Modern Age are still used as status symbols, such as the protagonist's father owning a watch.

-Humans are controlled from age 13 by implants called "Caps," which suppress individuality and free will.
-Some people, whose minds are broken by the Caps, become vagrants.
-According to The City of Gold and Lead, Masters begin to believe that humans should be capped at an earlier age "because some humans, in the year or two before they are Capped, become rebellious and act against the masters", but this cannot be done, because Capping must wait until the braincase has stopped growing.
+Humans are controlled from age 14 by implants called "Caps," which suppress individuality and free will and make them docile.
+Some people's minds are broken by the Caps; they become so-called "Vagrants."
+According to The City of Gold and Lead, Masters begin to believe that humans should be capped at an earlier age "because some humans, in the year or two before they are Capped, become rebellious and act against the Masters," but this cannot be done, because Capping must wait until the braincase has stopped growing.

 Series

 The White Mountains (1967)

-Life is like the Middle Ages in the pre-industrial era, except that all adult humans are subject to Tripod control.
+Life is like the Middle Ages in the pre-industrial era, except that all adolescent and adult humans are subject to Tripod control.
 Protagonist Will Parker, a thirteen-year-old boy living in the fictional English village of Wherton, is looking forward to being Capped at the next Capping Day, until a chance meeting with a mysterious fake-Capped man named Ozymandias (taking his name from a poem he frequently recites) prompts him to discover a world beyond the Tripods' control.
-He is accompanied by his cousin Henry and later by a French teenager named Jean-Paul Saeger, nicknamed "Beanpole".
+Together with his cousin Henry and later a French teenager named Jean-Paul Deliet, nicknamed "Beanpole", they move off towards the White Mountains to avoid being Capped.
+On the way, they encounter a girl, Eloise, who is a possible romantic interest for Will, but when he realizes she is Capped (earlier than expected) they move on.
 The novel climaxes with Henry and Beanpole discovering that earlier, when Will was captured by a Tripod, he was unknowingly implanted with a tracking device.
 When Henry and Beanpole remove the device, a nearby Tripod attacks them, but the boys defeat the Tripod and elude subsequent efforts to find them.
 The story ends with them joining the resistance, located in the eponymous White Mountains.
-The White Mountains also are free from the tripods.
+The White Mountains also are free from the Tripods.